DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 ![](https://imgur.com/qkjA3oo.png)

-Common exploratory data analysis tool in time-series and non-time series data are histograms.
+Common exploratory data analysis tools in time-series and non-time series data are histograms.
 We will also look at the differenced data because we want to use our timestamp (time) axis.

 The histogram of untransformed data